 What agreement do I need for my purchase or sale?

-Purchase and sale of businesses usually take the form of share or asset sales.
+Purchase Agreements from Centra Lawyers.
+Learn more about Purchase and sale agreements of businesses which usually take the form of share or asset sales.
 Depending on the type of transaction, the purchase document will either be an Asset Purchase Agreement or a Share Purchase Agreement.

 Frequently Asked Questions